Activating cURL Support in Your Apps #

 Note

-Accessing secure websites with HTTPS
+Accessing Secure Websites with HTTPS #

-You can download up-to-date cacert.pem versions here.
+You can download an up-to-date cacert.pem file here.

 <?php

-...
+// ...

-curl_setopt($ch, CURLOPT_CAINFO, getcwd() . "\cacert.pem");
+curl_setopt($ch, CURLOPT_CAINFO, getcwd() . "\\cacert.pem");

-...
+// ...

 Tip